Boosting Audio-visual Zero-shot Learning with Large Language Models: Introduction

-Our main contributions are summarized as follows: \begin{itemize} \item We propose a novel audio-visual zero-shot learning framework by leveraging knowledge from large language models, which greatly improves the generalization ability on unseen action categories. \item We propose a distribution alignment loss and a knowledge-aware adaptive margin loss to further separate different categories in the common embedding space according to their description similarities. \item Extensive experiments demonstrate that, the proposed KDA outperform existing models.
-And we perform a detailed analysis of the different proposed distribution alignment methods, demonstrating the benefits of our proposed model architecture.
+Our main contributions are summarized as follows: \begin{itemize} \item We propose a novel audio-visual zero-shot learning framework by leveraging knowledge from large language models, which greatly improves the generalization ability on unseen event classes. \item We propose a knowledge-aware adaptive margin loss to further separate different classes in the common embedding space according to their description similarities. \item Extensive experiments demonstrate that, the proposed KDA outperform existing models.
+And we perform a detailed analysis of the different proposed distribution alignment methods, demonstrating the benefits of our proposed model architecture. \end{itemize}